willianmarquess/open-mt2/docs/packets.md

 **Size:** 22 bytes

-**Description:** Is used to send and update of a point (attribute) to the client.
+**Description:** Is used to send and update of a point (attribute) to the client (used to notify all nearby players of an update of a character).
 See all points in PointsEnum.

 **Fields:**